Travel expert Simon Calder answers 15 questions on your next trip

 John P

-In theory there is no way of the authorities knowing if you have complied or not, but as it is an official requirement of course I urge you to follow the rules.
+In theory there is no way for the authorities to know whether or not you have complied.
+But as it is an official requirement you should, of course, follow the rules.

 For the avoidance of doubt: You cannot use a free NHS lateral flow test; tests for international travel must be paid for privately.